-Whether you’re a scientist analyzing earthquake data to predict the next “big one”, or are in healthcare analyzing patient wait times to better staff your ER, understanding time series data analysis is crucial to making better, data informed decisions.
+Whether you’re a scientist analyzing earthquake data to predict the next “big one”, or are in healthcare analyzing patient wait times to better staff your ER, understanding time series analysis is crucial to making better, data informed decisions.

-This gentle introduction to time series will help you understand the components that make up a series such as trend, noise, and seasonality.
+This gentle introduction to time series analysis will help you understand the components that make up a series such as trend, noise, and seasonality.
 It will also cover how to remove some of these time series components and give you an understanding on why you would want to.
 Some common statistical and machine learning models for forecasting and anomaly detection will be explained and we’ll briefly dive into how neural networks can provide better results for some types of analysis.

 What is Time Series Analysis and How is it Used?

 Time series is a sequence of data points in chronological sequence, most often gathered in regular intervals.
 Time series analysis can be applied to any variable that changes over time and generally speaking, usually data points that are closer together are more similar than those further apart.